This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 In the next course in this series, Treating Trauma: Basic Skills and Specific Treatments, you will learn more about applying this knowledge to your psychotherapy practice.

 American Psychiatric Association.
-(2000).
-Diagnostic and statistical manual of mental disorders (4th ed. – text revision).
+(2013).
+Diagnostic and statistical manual of mental disorders (5th ed).
 Washington, DC: American Psychiatric Press.

 Andronikof, A. (Ed.)
 (2002).
 Rorschachiana: Yearbook of the International Rorschach Society.
 Cambridge MA: Hogrefe & Huber.